colleen-davies/CourseraDataProject/CodeBook.md

     of the normalized Z component of the body acceleration Jerk signal measured by the accelerometer in g/s.
-45. `timeBodyGyrostdX`: numeric; \[-1,1\]; the standard deviation of the normalized X component of the body acceleration signal measured by the gyroscope in rad/s.
+45. `timeBodyGyrostdX`: numeric; \[-1,1\]; the standard deviation of the normalized X component of the body angular velocity signal measured by the gyroscope in rad/s.
-46. `timeBodyGyrostdY`: numeric; \[-1,1\]; the standard deviation of the normalized Y component of the body acceleration signal measured by the gyroscope in rad/s.
+46. `timeBodyGyrostdY`: numeric; \[-1,1\]; the standard deviation of the normalized Y component of the body angular velocity signal measured by the gyroscope in rad/s.
-47. `timeBodyGyrostdZ`: numeric; \[-1,1\]; the standard deviation of the normalized Z component of the body acceleration signal measured by the gyroscope in rad/s.
+47. `timeBodyGyrostdZ`: numeric; \[-1,1\]; the standard deviation of the normalized Z component of the body angular velocity signal measured by the gyroscope in rad/s.
-48. `timeBodyGyroJerkstdX`: numeric; \[-1,1\]; the standard deviation of the normalized X component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+48. `timeBodyGyroJerkstdX`: numeric; \[-1,1\]; the standard deviation of the normalized X component of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
-49. `timeBodyGyroJerkstdY`: numeric; \[-1,1\]; the standard deviation of the normalized Y component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+49. `timeBodyGyroJerkstdY`: numeric; \[-1,1\]; the standard deviation of the normalized Y component of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
-50. `timeBodyGyroJerkstdZ`: numeric; \[-1,1\]; the standard deviation of the normalized Z component of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+50. `timeBodyGyroJerkstdZ`: numeric; \[-1,1\]; the standard deviation of the normalized Z component of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
 51. `timeBodyAccelMagstd`: numeric; \[-1,1\]; the standard deviation of the normalized magnitude of the body acceleration signal measured by